danielcmlim/Elemental-Platformer/README.md

 # Elemental Platformer

 **TLDR:**
-A physics-based platformer where players navigate challenging levels, avoid deadly hazards, use movement and environmental mechanics to survive.
+A physics-based platformer where players navigate challenging levels, avoid deadly hazards and use movement and environmental mechanics to survive.

 **Empathize:**
 To make a 2D platformer that challenges players to focus on problem-solving combined with platforming skills